DizNicolasAmor/interviews-practice/DATABASES.md

   24. What is sharding?
   25. What types of NoSQL DB are there?
   26. How does indexing impact query performance?
-  27. Explain the concept of a database transaction isolation level.
+  27. What is transaction isolation level?
   28. Discuss ACID compliance in distributed databases.
   29. How would you approach database schema versioning and migration in a large-scale application?
   30. What are CTEs (Common Table Expressions), and how do they work in SQL?